doingood-coder/Customer-Success-Platform-suite/README.md

 - 🔍 **Research** — Compare feature sets of Gainsight, Totango, and ChurnZero

 ---
 ## ⚠️ Disclaimer

-> This project is created for portfolio and demonstration purposes only.
-It is **not affiliated with, endorsed by, or connected to** Gainsight, Totango, or ChurnZero in any way.
-All data shown is fictional and for illustrative purposes only.This project is open for personal and educational use.
-Please do not redistribute commercially without attribution.
+This project is created for educational and portfolio purposes only.
+It is not affiliated with, endorsed by, or connected to Gainsight, Totango, or ChurnZero in any way.

+All data, metrics, and customer information presented are fictional and used solely for demonstration purposes.

 ---